What is the definition of bullying?

 The dictionary definition of bullying is “the use of strength or power to frighten or hurt weaker people.”
 This is not a very nice definition if you ask us and completely inaccurate.
 First things first, being bullied does not mean that you are weak.

 What’s more, this definition doesn’t account for many facets of bullying such as online abuse, subtle bullying within friendships such as manipulation, intimidation and social exclusion, as well as indirect bullying such as the spreading of harmful rumours, be it online or elsewhere.

 Another important thing to note is that for something to qualify as bullying – it is persistent.
 A one-off comment made about your appearance is hurtful and horrible to have to go through but a common factor of bullying is that it is a regular and persistent occurrence that takes place over time.

-The best way to determine whether you are being bullied is to analyse how it makes you feel and if it makes you feel this way on a regular basis.
+The best way to determine whether you are being bullied is to analyse how it makes you feel and if it makes you feel low, unhappy, worried, frightened or stressed on a regular basis.
 Take the Ditch the Label quiz if you’re still unsure about whether or not you’re being bullied: